 When the earlobes are significantly stretched out from disc-style earrings, it is not effective to simply trim the hanging skin and sew it back together.
 This approach will create a distorted earlobe that is long, thin, and pointy.

-Instead, I use a z-plasty technique that stitches the earlobe back together in an overlapping pattern that is designed to maintain a smooth border.
-This approach results in no scar on the entire border of the earlobe for a more natural appearance.
-All scarring is contained within the body of the earlobe, where it is much less noticeable, especially as scars lighten over time.
+Instead, Dr. Savalia uses a z-plasty technique that stitches the earlobe back together in an overlapping pattern, creating a smooth edge.
+This approach leaves no scarring anywhere on the border of the earlobe for a more natural appearance.
+All scarring is within the body of the earlobe, where it is much less noticeable, especially as scars fade over time.